oreillymedia/production-resources/oriole/index.md

 * Import libraries into the cell where they're needed rather than including an all-inclusive import cell at the beginning of the notebook.
 This makes it easier for your audience to follow.
 * Try to condense cells so that each “Run” produces output.
 * Refer to the cell that the reader should run at that moment.
 * Use local data—don't pull from the internet.
-You can program as an if-statement if you want code there for downloading, e.g., if not exist: download code.
+You can program as an if-statement if you want code there for downloading, e.g., if not exist: code to download.
+* Do not interactively save and load data.
 * Before submitting your final version, please do a final run through in a fresh container and notebook to make sure everything really does work.
 * When adding links to the text, make sure to use HTML notation rather than markdown.
 For example, instead of `[go to this link](http:///www.oreilly.com)` use `<a href="http://www.oreilly.com" target="_blank">go to this link</a>`—the `target="_blank"` is very important, to ensure that the link opens in a new window rather than the Oriole window.